albruevich/Text-Quest-Editor/README.md

 <img src="docs/trans_logical_condition.webp" width="277">

-Sets a formula under which the transition is shown.
+Sets a formula under which the transition is displayed.
-For example: the transition will be shown only if there is more than 3 gold.
+For example: the transition will be shown only if gold is greater than 3.

 ---